fatho/syn-txt/planning/roadmap.md

   (for example, for piano rolls)
 - make executable that takes a DSL file, evaluates it to a piano roll and plays that on a synth
 - organize `musicc` code so that it is more maintainable
+- allow configuring the synthesizer from within the language
+- add list value and combinators to language (useful for defining chords on the fly)
+- add record accessors (in the form of dicts)

 ## Now

+- document existing functionality
 - implement useful combinators as built-ins
-- allow configuring the synthesizer from within the language
-- refactor piano roll interface to be less ad-hoc
+- refactor syn_txt::pianoroll interface to be less ad-hoc (or get rid of it completely?)
-- add list value and combinators to language (useful for defining chords on the fly)
-- add record accessors
+- allow multiple tracks to play at once on separate instruments

 ## Later

-- expose mixer channels, tracks and playlists (what to play when on which track) in DSL
-- make a distinction between value-levl primops (such as addition) and syntax primops (such as `define`).
+- design interface for composing tracks both vertically (playing multiple tracks at once) and horizontally (sequencing tracks and stacks of tracks), like it is possible with notes already.
+- implement sample tracks (playing samples directly, without going through notes)
+- implement more instruments

 ## Eventually

 - design more complex audio routing as DAG, including effects and a mixer
+- implement song-global automation (global LFOs, automation tracks, sidechaining)